 Data Gathering and Applied Market Research (Led by The University of the Highlands & Islands, Scotland)

-The aim of this activity is to conduct applied, relevant and targeted research, at the start of the project, to inform and influence the shape of the project.
-As the overall project aims to develop greater market reach for SMEs operating in the slow adventure sector, it is vital that partners and the SMEs in their region are able to develop a deeper understanding of which consumers to target and how to market to them.
+The aim of this activity was to conduct applied, relevant and targeted research, at the start of the project, to inform and influence the shape of the project.
+As the overall project aimed to develop greater market reach for SMEs operating in the slow adventure sector, it was vital that partners and the SMEs in their region were able to develop a deeper understanding of which consumers to target and how to market to them.

-Using both desktop work and qualitative interviews within the sector, the research will be focused on trends, customer typologies, targeting consumers and extending the seasons.
+Using both desktop work and qualitative interviews within the sector, the research focused on trends, customer typologies, targeting consumers and extending the seasons.

 - An analysis of the principles of the slow movement, and spin-off initiatives.

 - National/regional research to try to quantify and define the existing market and to determine and understand a) what the new related consumer trends are; b) which consumers to target and why; c) developing customer typologies.